ade-la-c/ft_irc/README.md

 ```

 Used to disconnect from the server. \
-If a client disconnects without a quit message, the server should generated one on their behalf. \
+If a client disconnects without a quit message, the server should generate one on their behalf. \
 The server relays the quit message to all user connected on the same channels.

 * REPLIES